 PROSPECTIVE ENDORSERS

-Robert Mullins: Professor/chair department of Biblical And Archaeological studies at Azuza Pacific University; co-director of excavations at Abel Beth Maacah in Israel.
-He is aware of my thesis and strongly supports its publication.
+Robert Mullins: Professor/chair, Department of Biblical and Archaeological studies at Azuza Pacific University and codirector of excavations at Abel Beth Maacah in Israel

-Bruce Waltke: Eminent Old Testament scholar and prolific author.
-He wrote me several years ago commending my dissertation and suggesting I rewrite it—which prompted me to do so.
+Bruce Waltke: Eminent Old Testament scholar and prolific author who suggested I rewrite my dissertation into a book

-Andreas Köstenberger: Research Professor of New Testament and Biblical Theology at Midwestern Baptist Theological Seminary.
-A prolific scholar and author; former editor of the journal JETS.
-As editor of that journal, he overrode objections to publish my controversial paper on the Merenptah Stele.
+Andreas Köstenberger: Research professor of New Testament and biblical theology at Midwestern Baptist Theological Seminary

-Robert Bergen: Distinguished Professor of Old Testament Emeritus at Hannibal-LaGrange University.
-A former colleague of mine in doctoral studies at SWBTS; some years ago, he provided me with feedback on my 12th century BC chronology.
-He told me this thesis will pose a threat to the heritage of many published scholars and to expect resistance to its publication.
+Robert Bergen: Distinguished Professor of Old Testament, emeritu,. at Hannibal-LaGrange University

-Gary Rendsburg: Professor of biblical studies, Hebrew language, and ancient Judaism at Rutgers University.
-We have corresponded several times on the Merenptah Stele issue.
-We agree the Exodus occurred in the early 12th century BC.
+Gary Rendsburg: Professor of biblical studies, Hebrew language, and ancient Judaism at Rutgers University

-Steven Collins: Dean of the College of Archaeology and Biblical History.
-Director of excavations at Tall el-Hammam (apparently biblical Sodom).
-He is an acquaintance who remembers reading my doctoral dissertation.
+Steven Collins: Dean of the College of Archaeology and Biblical History and director of excavations at Tall el-Hammam (apparently biblical Sodom)

-Thomas Brisco: Provost and chief academic officer at Hardin-Simmons University; former professor in the archaeology department at Southwestern Baptist Theological Seminary (SWBTS); he was on my doctoral orals committee.
-(Now retired.)
+Thomas Brisco: Provost and chief academic officer at Hardin-Simmons University and former professor in the Archaeology Department at Southwestern Baptist Theological Seminary

-Daniel Block: Professor at Wheaton College Graduate School; his concern to interpret the Old Testament as an ancient Near Eastern document will probably dispose him to agree with the perspective of my work.
+Daniel Block: Professor at Wheaton College Graduate School

-David Falk: Egyptologist and Research Associate at the Vancouver School of Theology.
-We have engaged in long discussions on the Merenptah Stele.
-(He does not agree with me but has not provided a convincing argument for why my interpretation is wrong.)
+David Falk: Egyptologist and research associate at the Vancouver School of Theology

 TABLE OF CONTENTS

-“Biblical Origins of Israel, Fact or Fiction” Defines a 12th century BC Exodus and why it works; explains why other chronologies fail; identifies challenges to this chronology; defines methodology.
+“Biblical Origins of Israel, Fact or Fiction” Defines a 12th-century BC Exodus and why it works; explains why other chronologies fail; identifies challenges to this chronology; defines methodology.

-“Abraham and the Amorites (18th century BC)” Presents reasons for dating Abraham to the 18th century BC.
+“Abraham and the Amorites (18th Century BC)” Presents reasons for dating Abraham to the 18th century BC.
 Explains why Abram and his family were in the vicinity of Ur; introduces the contrasting cultures of the desert and the sown.
 Introduces the Amorites, the ancient nemesis of Israel.

-“Abraham Enters Canaan (18th century BC)” Develops the picture of Abraham’s life in the desert employing ethnographies of the Bedouin and other nomadic pastoralists; traces the archaeological route Abraham followed to the Negev in southern Canaan.
+“Abraham Enters Canaan (18th Century BC)” Develops the picture of Abraham’s life in the desert using ethnographies of the Bedouin and other nomadic pastoralists; traces the archaeological route Abraham followed to the Negev in southern Canaan.
 Establishes dating synchronisms at Shechem, Bethel, Jerusalem, Hebron, and the era of uncontested grazing in the Negev—which fits the 18th century BC.

-“Abraham in Egypt (mid-18th century BC)” The Egyptian capital existed at Avaris after ca. 1795 BC, a short distance from where Abraham sojourned with his animals along the Wadi Tumilat in the eastern Delta.
-The location of the capital establishes a “no earlier than” synchronism for Abraham’s sojourn.
+“Abraham in Egypt (Mid-18th Century BC)” The location of the Egyptian capital at Avaris establishes a “no earlier than” synchronism for Abraham’s sojourn.
 The Egyptian “Walls of the Ruler” controlled the arrival and departure of pastoralists who were permitted access this fertile region during times of drought in Canaan and the Transjordan—thus previewing the conditions that will bring the Israelites in Jacob’s time to Egypt and into slavery.